 Political analyst Dan Glazebrook told RT that Syria should welcome possible suspension from the Arab League and labeled some of its members as “the agents of neocolonialism in the Arab World.”The Western media is deliberately exaggerating the strength of the opposition movement, he said, portraying it as a peaceful protest against a dictator while neglecting far-bigger demonstrations in support of President Assad.

-“There is something very dangerous about this entire situation [[in Syria]] and it could rapidly affect Western interests,” he told RT.
+Author and journalist Afshin Rattansi thinks the conflict in Syria's being fueled from abroad, and could drag on for some time.“There is something very dangerous about this entire situation [[in Syria]] and it could rapidly affect Western interests,” he told RT.
 “What I fear and what many analysts are fearing at the moment is that Saudi backed proxy war will continue and there will be an insurgency, that fighting in Syria against the Assad government will continue to cause instability in Syria and beyond.
 And this will be a sort of slow burn phenomenon with the US and Europe taking a kind of back seat.
 We must not also forget that Turkey has been actively involved and has even told its diplomatic staff and its own citizens to leave Syria.
 Turkey is playing a game here too.
 And the media is playing a massive game – Qatar’s TB station Al Jazeera very obviously wanting the fall of Assad at the moment and the Western media too”.